yale-mgt-656-fall-2023/.github/profile/README.md

 ## Admission to the class

 You can be admitted to the class by bidding in the Yale SOM bidding system.
-If you are ineligible for that or you didn't get your bid, you can test into the class.
-I will save five to ten slots for such students.
-I'll administer a test covering some course material the first Friday of the semester.
-I'll announce the time in class.
-You must attend class the first week and be among the top scoring students to join if you didn't bid into the class.
+If you are ineligible for that or you didn't get your bid, you *might* be able to join still.
+I will save a small number of slots for students who do not successfully bid in.
+These will go first to bid-ineligible students, such as those from Yale College.
+If demands exceeds remaining capacity, I will admit students using a short quiz. *Yale SOM students admitted in this fashion will negotiate with me for the number of points they will be charged*.
+My priority in that negotiation will be fairness: a student ought not be admitted for a pittance when the student next to them paid a prodigious price.
+Anybody expecting to join without bidding in must be physically present in class: I will not accept electronic entreaties.

 ## Textbook